Škoda Octavia: First generation (Typ 1U; 1996)

 In India, the Octavia was launched in 2002 and was an instant hit for its frugal engines and solid build.
 It became a huge success in India, selling 44,900 units.

 Revisions to the facelifted model included independent rear suspension and revised interior.

 The facelifted Octavia featured a 4x4 wheel drive version both for the estate and more popular liftback models, and used the Haldex Traction clutch, like other Volkswagen Group A platform based cars (Volkswagen Golf Mk4, Audi A3 and SEAT León Cupra R4).
-It had higher ground clearance and a bigger fuel tank carrying 63 l compared to the 55 l standard front wheel drive versions.
+It had higher ground clearance and a bigger fuel tank carrying 63 l compared to the 55 l of the standard, front-wheel drive versions.

-The 4x4 option was only available with the 1.8 T 150 bhp petrol engine, the 1.9 TDI 90 bhp diesel engine, or the 2.0 L petrol engine, all coupled with a 5-speed manual gearbox, and with the 1.9 TDI-PD (Pumpe-Düse) 100 bhp diesel engine which came with a 6-speed manual gearbox.
+The 4x4 option was only available with the 1.8 T 150 PS petrol engine, the 1.9 TDI 90 PS diesel engine, or the 2.0 L petrol engine, all coupled with a 5-speed manual gearbox, and with the 1.9 TDI-PD (Pumpe-Düse) 100 PS diesel engine which came with a 6-speed manual gearbox.

-The other 6-speed manual model was the 1.9 TDI-PD 131 bhp, only available with front-wheel-drive.
+The other 6-speed manual model was the 1.9 TDI-PD 130 PS, only available with front-wheel-drive.

-The RS (vRS in the UK) was the top-level and quickest specification and used a 1.8-litre straight-4 turbocharged engine which produced 178 bhp. Škoda made a limited number of 100 WRC Replica Cars worldwide in 2002.
+The RS (vRS in the UK) was the top-level and quickest specification and used a 1.8-litre turbocharged straight-four engine which produced 180 PS. Škoda made a limited number of 100 WRC Replica Cars worldwide in 2002.
 These differ from normal RS Octavias, as they are produced in white, have rally decals and have additional accessories as standard (such as ESP, xenon lights, heated front seats).